Rodcot/Exercicios-AEDS1-PUC/README.md

 ## About

 Programming exercises from the book Fundamentos da Programação de Computadores: Algoritmos, Pascal e C/C++
-and others given by professor Henrique Batista da Silva from the PUC Minas university.
+and given by professor Henrique Batista da Silva from the PUC Minas university.

 * Each directory contains a pdf file that explains all exercises in PT_BR that are not from the book Fundamentos da Programação de Computadores: Algoritmos, Pascal e C/C++.